richardforth/php/UDEMY_Learn_PHP_from_Scratch/Section_08/file_uploads_fixed_improved/README.md

  - is an invalid extension only
  - is a valid extention but contains arbitrary code

+ We could even clean up some of the duplicated validation code now that we have a flag variable set, which I have done.

  But this is just an example to learn PHP security principles.